adospace/reactorui-maui-docs/getting-started.md

 dotnet new install Reactor.Maui.TemplatePack
 ```

-To create a new project than just issue
+To create a new project then just issue

 ```
 dotnet new maui-reactor-startup -o my-new-project